rydmike/flex_color_scheme/README.md

 You can easily toggle both dark and light mode AppBars to use differently themed backgrounds.
 By default, Material design uses AppBars with `ColorScheme.primary` color for light theme mode, and the dark background color in dark theme mode.
-Without using a separately defined sub `AppBarTheme`, **FlexColorScheme** AppBars can use scheme primary color, the default Material plain white/dark background color, or the primary branded surface, or primary branded background color, or a custom AppBar scheme color, as the AppBar's **themed background** color.
+Without using a separately defined sub `AppBarTheme`, **FlexColorScheme** AppBars can use different themed backgrounds based on an enum value.
+The themed `AppBar` background can use scheme primary color, default Material plain white/dark background color, primary branded surface, primary branded background color, or a custom AppBar color.

 The `FlexColorScheme` scheme's `appBarColor` is a separate scheme color that does not exist in Flutter's standard `ColorScheme`, so it does not have to be any of the colors available in a `ColorScheme`.

 The predefined schemes use the color defined in a `ColorScheme` scheme's `secondaryVariant` color, as their value for the custom `appBarColor`.
-When you make your own schemes you can do the same or use a totally none `ColorScheme` related color as the app bar's custom color option.
-This color then becomes one of the FlexColorScheme's easy selectable app bar theme color options, via the `appBarStyle` property and the `FlexAppBarStyle` enum, in this case via the `custom` choice.
+When you make your own schemes you can do the same or use a totally none `ColorScheme` related color as the AppBar's custom color option.
+This color then becomes one of the FlexColorScheme's easy selectable AppBar theme color options, via the `appBarStyle` property and the `FlexAppBarStyle` enum, in this case via the `custom` choice.

 Below you can see some different branding strengths with a background primary color branded app bar theme used.